translate/pootle/docs/features/tags.rst

 Filtering tags
 --------------

-In project overview page, translation projects can be filtered by their tags.
-Clicking on the |icon:icon-filter| icon (near the top of the page), will activate tags filtering widget where existing tags can be selected to filter the translation projects.
+On the project overview page, translation projects can be filtered based on their tags.
+Clicking on the |icon:icon-filter| filter icon (near the top of the page), will activate tag filtering.
+Use the tag filtering area to filter the list of translation projects.
 Clicking on the |icon:icon-filter| icon again will hide the filtering widget and reset the filters.